radiofrance/dib/docs/quickstart.md

 Quickstart Guide
 ================

-This guide will show you the basics of DIB.
+This guide will show you the basics of dib.
 You will build a set of images locally using the local docker daemon.

 ## Prerequisites

-Before using DIB, ensure you have the following dependencies installed:
+Before using dib, ensure you have the following dependencies installed:

 - [Docker](https://www.docker.com/) for building images on your local computer.
 - [Graphviz](https://graphviz.org/) for generating visual representation of the dependency graph (optional)
 - [Goss](https://github.com/goss-org/goss) for testing images after build (optional)
 - [Trivy](https://aquasecurity.github.io/trivy) for scanning images for vulnerabilites (optional)

-Then, you need to install the DIB command-line by following the [installation guide](install.md).
+Then, you need to install the dib command-line by following the [installation guide](install.md).

 Make sure you have authenticated access to an OCI registry, in this guide we'll assume it is `registry.example.com`.